-For the past thirty years, cord blood has been used within transplant medicine, including the treatment of leukemia and other blood diseases.
+For the past thirty years, cord blood has been used within transplant medicine, including for the treatment of leukemia and other blood diseases.
 For most conditions in which a bone marrow or peripheral blood stem cell transplant is an option, a cord blood transplant is a potential alternative.
-Umbilical cord blood is one of three sources from which physicians can source blood-forming cells for use in transplantation, with the other two sources being peripheral blood and bone marrow.

 Hematopoietic Stem Cells